WinnFrss7/WinnFrss7/README.md

 ### Fun Facts

 - My favorite programming language is JavaScript 💛
-- I have a cat named Whiskers 🐾
+- I have three cat named Abom,BJ (Black Jack), and Captain 🐾
 - Always looking for new and exciting projects to work on! 🚀
+- Sometimes i don't really know about general thing in progamming
+- I prefer make something, instead knowing something.

 ### GitHub Stats